lemon-sh/lemonsh.moe/content/blog/onedrive-abuse.md

 The examples I'll be covering involve the usage of `rclone` - a commandline application that allows you to easily access remote storages of various kinds.

-On Windows you can install it with `scoop`, on Linux it should be available in your distro's package manager.
+On Linux it should be available in your distro's package manager and on macOS, Homebrew has it.
+If you use Windows, ~~[follow this guide](https://wiki.archlinux.org/title/installation_guide)~~ you can install rclone with `scoop`, but the commands may be a bit different.

 After installation, run `rclone config` and add your OneDrive storage using the `onedrive` remote type - rclone should guide you through that.
 The rest of this post will assume that the name of the remote is `sch`, so always replace `sch` with *your* remote name if it's different.